 - “Top 10 Thanksgiving Recipes to Prepare”

 These types of blog posts are very similar to resource blogs.
-Lists can be brief, effortless to stay on topic, and great when it comes to attracting interest.
+Lists can be brief, effortless to stay on topic, and great for attracting interest.
 This explains why lists are one of the most common types of blog posts used by bloggers.

-Additionally, list post types provide an easy way of linking to other relevant articles and products.
+Additionally, list post types provide an easy link to other relevant articles and products.
 These types of blog posts can be very beneficial for everyone.

-While researching, you may have gathered a significant amount of data for your article.
-Relating this information and composing it into a list blog post could benefit your readers a lot.
+While researching, you may have gathered essential data for your article.
+Relating this information and composing it into a list blog post could greatly benefit your readers.
 The list could be about anything, as long as all the items on that list are related.
 This page is an actual list post type.

 The “Best Of” type is basically a subtype of the List post type.
-These types of posts are usually after the event that is being written on has concluded.
+These types of blog posts are usually after the event that is being written has concluded.